RobotEdh/RobotMicroControl/README.md

   There is one specific folder for the WIFI Client programm that should run on ESP8266, it is named IoTWiFiClient.

+  There is one specific folder to set up WIFI credentials for ESP8266, it is named ESP8266.
+WIFI credentials are stored in the flash memory of the ESP (so they are not displayed in Git!)

   NB: It is recommended to modified the size of the Arduino serial buffers SERIAL_TX_BUFFER_SIZE and SERIAL_RX_BUFFER_SIZE from 64 to 128 in order to have the same than in ESP.
 You can do it by updating the fie HardwareSerial.h located in the Arduino core sources directory.